wp-plugins/script-compressor/readme.txt

 This plugin compresses javascript files and CSS files loaded by the theme or other plugins automatically.
 Extra spaces, lines, and comments will be deleted.
-The Compressor is based on [jscsscomp](http://code.google.com/p/jscsscomp/).
+The compressor is based on [jscsscomp](http://code.google.com/p/jscsscomp/).

 = Features =